dev-sys-do/sealci/docs/arch/scheduler.md

 A scheduler:

-- Can work without any agents.
+- Must be functional even without any registered agents.
+When in such state, the scheduler rejects all incoming requests from the controller.
 - Can receive more actions than it has registered agents.
 - Must always know the current state / capacity (memory, CPU) of each registered agent.
 - Distributes actions to agents based on their resource capacities and current load (memory and CPU).
 - Schedule actions in order, i.e. in the same order that it received them.

-- Does NOT create or launch agents.
+- The creation and startup of agents is out of the scheduler's scope.

 ### Why?